What Is More Important: Your GPA or SAT Scores?

 Knowing how all your college application info is weighed into the admission decision is important, but which is more important: your GPA or your SAT scores?

-Your GPA or your SAT scores: which is more important to college admission?
-We’re frequently asked this question by students working through the college process, and the truth is…it’s complicated.
-Both numbers are important when you apply to colleges but for very different reasons.
-So let’s go over why both add value to your application.
+Your GPA or your SAT scores: Which is more important to college admission?
+Students working through the college process frequently ask me this question, and the truth is…it’s complicated.
+Both numbers are important when you apply to college but for very different reasons.
+Let’s go over why both add value to your application.

 It measures actual results

 Being a good test-taker doesn’t mean you’ve mastered a subject; it means you can do well on test day.
-There are plenty of kids who don’t sweat taking tests—especially if they cram—because some people are natural test-takers, but others crack under the pressure.
-Besides indicating level of intelligence to a degree, they exhibit the ability to focus under pressure and to adapt.
+There are plenty of kids who don’t sweat taking tests—especially if they cram—because some people are natural test-takers, while others crack under the pressure.
+Besides indicating level of intelligence (to a degree), they exhibit the ability to focus under pressure and to adapt.
 However, tests don’t lend well to students remembering that subject’s information going forward.
 With your GPA, you’re illustrating proven hard work over the years that includes tests, homework, and in-class efforts.

 It shows what you’ve accomplished